 If you’re not that fussed, a local bus will be cheaper if not a little longer.
-Otherwise, if you’re looking for more comfort, wifi and other tourists – check the list here to see what’s best recommended.
-Hotels and Hostels, of course, will always be happy to book/reserve for you.
+Otherwise, if you’re looking for more comfort, wifi and other tourists – check how-to-Peru’s list here to see what’s best recommended.

 Majority of taxis will charge you $4-5 per person.
 You can try and negotiate these, and you may be able to get a cheaper price with local taxis outside the station of ICA.

 |🚌 BUS: from Arequipa